Martie Maguire: Personal life

-Maguire married pharmaceutical representative Ted Seidel on June 17, 1995, and changed her last name to Seidel.
-She also was stepmother to his son, Carter.
+Martie married pharmaceutical representative Ted Seidel on June 17, 1995, and changed her last name to Seidel.
+She also was stepmother to his son.
 However, her marriage did not last, and she and Ted Seidel were divorced in November 1999.

 At bandmate Natalie Maines' sister Kim's wedding, Martie met Gareth Maguire, a Roman Catholic teacher and actor from Carnlough, Northern Ireland.
 The couple became engaged in June 2001 and married on August 10, 2001, in a civil ceremony in Hawaii; as explained at one of their concerts, the Dixie Chicks' song "White Trash Wedding" is based on Martie's relationship with Gareth.
 Later they had a Catholic "blessing" ceremony in the groom's hometown, Carnlough in County Antrim, Northern Ireland, on March 9, 2002, for all the guests that were not able to attend the first wedding.
-Maguire said of the ceremony that the Catholic Church would not permit a wedding service due to her prior divorce.
-Maguire said that there were many "special" people that they had wanted to include, but that they just could not wait to marry.
+Martie said of the ceremony that the Catholic Church would not permit a wedding service due to her prior divorce.
+Martie said that there were many "special" people that they had wanted to include, but that they just could not wait to marry.
 Another reason for the rush was Gareth's need to keep flying back and forth between the United States and Ireland because of visa considerations.
-After her second marriage, Maguire changed her name to that of her new husband, which is why in her musical career she has been credited by all three of her surnames: Erwin, Seidel, and Maguire.
+After her second marriage, Martie changed her name to that of her new husband, which is why in her musical career she has been credited by all three of her surnames: Erwin, Seidel, and Maguire.